-A.4.2.3 <onlapped>(optional)
+A.4.2.3 <onlapped>

 Description: A flag controlling whether this surface is going to be on-lapped by surfaces above.
 An on-lapped surface can be eroded by a surface above.
 This affects the extraction of well points from zone logs and post processing.
-To override the post processing for all surfaces use the element post-process-erosive-and-onlapping-surfaces>.
+To override the post processing for all surfaces use the element <erode-and-onlap>.